landonma/datamanagement/guidance-edit.md

 ## Workflow Internal Data Sharing
+%%
+##### Rationale and resources
-Rationale: setting expectations about how and when datasets will be shared internally will minimize conflict during the project.
+setting expectations about how and when datasets will be shared internally will minimize conflict during the project.